19lmyers/cse110-w21-group14/admin/meetings/022221-sprint-1-review.md

 ### Sprint 1 Review
 1. Review the Sprint's Results.
    > Review product backlog.
 Check what was completed and explain any that weren't.
-- What was completed:
+What was completed:
+  - Established first phase styling and commenting guidelines
+  - Updating event modeling diagram
+  - Implementing timer functionality
+  - Created HTML File
+  - Basic CSS Styling
-  -
+  - Settings Functionality
+  - Prototype Implementation: Progress Bar functionality
-- What wasn't and why:
+  - Prototype Implementation: session tracking and reset button What wasn't and why:
-  -
+  - Confirmation Card was not done because our other tasks took longer than we thought, and many people in our team had midterms this week.

 2. Discuss and demonstrate the work.
 **Developers**